We sent you this notice to confirm that you registered for an IRS online services account or because it contains the activation code you requested.

 I forgot my username and password I created online.
 Can I still use the system?

 Yes.
-Access the service you need and choose “forgot username or password” during the login process.
+Access the online service and choose “forgot username or password” during the login process.

 Reading your notice